-Imagine a teenager who never learned to use his inside voice.
-Or a 10-year-old who still doesn't wait her turn.
-Life is a little more difficult when you don't know the basics, and so it is with financial fundamentals.
+Imagine a teenager who never learned to use his inside voice or a 10-year-old who still doesn’t wait her turn.
+Life is a little more difficult when you don’t know the basics, and the same goes with financial fundamentals.
 Teaching kids the basics of finance from an early age can prepare them to make smart decisions that will affect the rest of their lives.

-But trying to explain compound interest or proper use of credit to a 4-year-old probably isn't going to help lay the foundation of a strong financial future.
-It's important to be sure the lesson is appropriate for their age.
+Trying to explain compound interest or proper use of credit to a 4-year-old probably isn’t going to help lay the foundation for a strong financial future.
+It’s important to be sure the lesson is appropriate for their age.
 Here are some great ways to teach your kids lessons on finance at the right time.

 Preschool (Ages 3-5)